raspberrypilearning/robot-antenna/README.md

 - USB mouse
 - HDMI cable
 - A monitor or TV
-- Headphones or a speaker

 ###Activity Checklist:

 1. Place the SD card into the slot of your Raspberry Pi.
 It will only fit one way so be careful not to break the card.

-2. Next connect the HDMI cable from the monitor (or TV) to the HDMI port on the Pi, and turn on your monitor.
+2. Next connect the HDMI cable from the monitor (or TV) to the HDMI port on the Pi and turn on your monitor.

-3. Plug in a USB keyboard and mouse into the USB ports on the Pi.
+3. Plug the USB keyboard and mouse into the USB ports on the Pi.
+4. Plug in the micro USB power supply and you should see some text appear on your screen.
+5. When prompted to login type:

+    ```
+    Login: pi
+    Password: raspberry
+    ```

 ## Step 1: Making an antenna for your robot